Science Applications International (NYSE:SAIC) Releases FY 2022 Earnings Guidance

-Science Applications International (NYSE:SAIC) last posted its quarterly earnings data on Wednesday, September 1st.
-The information technology services provider reported $1.97 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.47 by $0.50.
-The firm had revenue of $1.84 billion for the quarter, compared to the consensus estimate of $1.79 billion.
-Science Applications International had a return on equity of 26.92% and a net margin of 3.93%.
-The company’s quarterly revenue was up 4.1% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.63 EPS.
-On average, analysts forecast that Science Applications International will post 6.69 earnings per share for the current year.

-A number of brokerages recently commented on SAIC.
-Morgan Stanley raised their price objective on shares of Science Applications International from $97.00 to $101.00 and gave the company an overweight rating in a research report on Monday, June 7th.
-The Goldman Sachs Group lowered Science Applications International from a neutral rating to a sell rating and set a $89.00 price objective on the stock. in a research note on Tuesday, June 8th.
-Finally, Zacks Investment Research upgraded Science Applications International from a sell rating to a hold rating and set a $97.00 price target for the company in a report on Tuesday, June 8th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $97.44.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
+Stockholders of record on Friday, October 15th will be paid a $0.37 dividend.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.73%.
+The ex-dividend date of this dividend is Thursday, October 14th.
+Science Applications International’s dividend payout ratio is currently 23.60%.

-A hedge fund recently raised its stake in Science Applications International stock.
-Morgan Stanley raised its holdings in Science Applications International Co.
-(NYSE:SAIC) by 12.3% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 836,110 shares of the information technology services provider’s stock after buying an additional 91,475 shares during the quarter.
-Morgan Stanley owned 1.44% of Science Applications International worth $73,352,000 at the end of the most recent quarter.
-75.72% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Science Applications International stock.
+Morgan Stanley lifted its stake in Science Applications International Co.
+(NYSE:SAIC) by 12.3% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 836,110 shares of the information technology services provider’s stock after acquiring an additional 91,475 shares during the period.
+Morgan Stanley owned 1.44% of Science Applications International worth $73,352,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 75.72% of the company’s stock.

 Science Applications International Corp. is a provider of technical, engineering and enterprise information technology (IT) services primarily to the U.S. government.
 Its offerings include: engineering; technology integration; maintenance of ground and maritime systems; logistics; training and simulation; operation and program support services; and end-to-end services spanning the design, development, integration, deployment, management and operations, sustainment and security of its customers’ entire IT infrastructure.